apurvakorni/DataPilot/README.md

 ## Key Design Decisions

-**Why custom orchestration instead of LangChain?**
-Building the agent loop from scratch makes every step explainable and debuggable.
-The plan → generate → execute → repair → summarize sequence is explicit code, not framework magic.

 **Why subprocess for code execution?**
 Generated code runs in an isolated subprocess with a 15-second timeout.
 It can only access the uploaded file and if it crashes, the main server keeps running.